-Solution: Using 1/4" baltic birch core, granite lamintae, alum angle and grey PVC, a very light tray was supplied.
+Solution: Using 1/4" Baltic birch core, granite laminate, alum angle and grey PVC, a very light tray was supplied.
 Longer notches were provided to ease hooking-up.
 Fits clients needs & abilities and is easy to attach and remove.

 Request: Clients transfer chair needed an insert to match height of her van.

 Solution: 16 GA sheet steel was formed to provide 6" lift.
 1 1/4" PVC cross-tube spacers keep tracks correctly spaced.
 Green spacers were added for side-to-side adjustment.
 Provided lift with minimal weight increase.

 Request: Client needed a substantial scooter basket, with two-barrel cane holder, and a protective cover for top-mounted controls.